rails/rails/guides/source/active_record_validations.md

 ### `presence`

-This helper validates that the specified attributes are not empty.
+This validator validates that the specified attributes are not empty.
 It uses the [`Object#blank?`][] method to check if the value is either `nil` or a blank string - that is, a string that is either empty or consists of whitespace.